 - (i) Slab stabilization testing.
 Furnish testing equipment including the following: - (1) A 2-axle truck with dual rear wheels.
-Load the rear axle to 80 kilonewtons evenly distributed between the 2 wheel paths. - (2) Static load measuring gauges consisting of 4 gauges on 2 gauge mounts, 2 gauges per mount, capable of detecting slab movement under load. - (3) A modified Benkelman beam, or similar approved device. - (j)Surface diamond grinding.
-Furnish power driven, self-propelled grinding equipment, specifically designed to smooth and texture portland cement concrete pavement with diamond blades.
-Furnish equipment that will do each of the following: - (1) Cut or plane at least 1 meter in width. - (2) Not encroach on traffic movement outside of the work area. - (3) Grind the surface without spalling at joints and cracks or fracturing surface aggregates. - (k) Fracturing and seating.
+Load the rear axle to 80 kilonewtons evenly distributed between the 2 wheel paths; - (2) Static load measuring gauges consisting of 4 gauges on 2 gauge mounts, 2 gauges per mount, capable of detecting slab movement under load; and - (3) A modified Benkelman beam or similar approved device. - (j) Surface diamond grinding.
+Furnish power driven, self-propelled grinding equipment, specifically designed to smooth and texture concrete pavement with diamond blades.
+Furnish equipment that: - (1) Cuts or planes at least 1 meter in width; - (2) Does not encroach on traffic movement outside of the work area; and - (3) Grinds the surface without spalling at joints and cracks or fracturing surface aggregates.

+(k) Fracturing and seating.
 Furnish an approved fracturing device capable of producing the desired fracturing pattern without displacing or spalling the pavement.
 "Headache balls" and vibratory pneumatic hammers will not be permitted.